rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

 2. Under the config variables section:
    * For preinstalled device: set the value of the **runtime_preinstalled** variable to True.
    * For a ros-based preinstalled runtime deployment: set the value of the **ros_distro** variable to the value of the ros distro present in your device.
+   {{%notice note%}}
+   If the ros distro variable is not set, communication over the network (native network or routed network) will not happen and deployments that depend on these networks will fail.
+   {{%/notice%}}
    * For a docker device: set the value of the **runtime_docker** variable to True.
 3. SSH into the device and run `sudo systemctl restart rapyuta-agent`.
 You can check the status on the device details page.
 4. Once re-onboarded, you should be able to deploy the docker/preinstalled runtime-based packages.